Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Riesz-like singular kernels

-Finally, observing that a rate of convergence was obtained in $H^\gamma_{\rKs-\delta}$, one could wonder if the convergence also happens in $H^\beta_{\rKs}$.
-Corollary \ref{cor:weakConv} answers positively, thus extending the main convergence results in \cite{FlandoliOliveraSimon,ORT} to general kernels. \begin{corollary} Let the same assumptions as in Corollary~\ref{pathwisesing} hold.
-Then the sequence of mollified empirical measures ${\{u^N_{t} , ~t\in[0,T]\}_{N\in\N}}$ converges in probability, as $N\to \infty$, towards the unique mild solution $u$ on $[0,T]$ of the PDE \eqref{eq:PDE}, in the following sense:
+Observing that a rate of convergence was obtained in $H^\gamma_{\rKs-\delta}$, one could wonder if the convergence also happens in $H^\beta_{\rKs}$.
+Corollary \ref{cor:weakConv} answers positively, thus extending the main convergence results in \cite{FlandoliOliveraSimon,ORT} to general kernels. \begin{corollary} Let the same assumptions as in Corollary~\ref{cor:forpropchaossing} hold, with $\gamma, \delta$ as in Corollary \ref{cor:forpropchaossing}.
+Let $m\geq 1$ and assume further that